-Figure 4-16 Wireless Security - Multi-SSID
+Figure 4-14 Wireless Security - Access Point

 - Disable Security Check this box radio button to disable wireless security.
 If disabled, the wireless stations will be able to connect this device without encryption.
-It is strongly recommended that you choose one of the security types to enable security. - > WPA/WPA2-Personal(Recommended) Select WPA/WPA2 based on Radius Server. - Version You can select one of following versions. - 1) Automatic(Recommended) - Select WPA-Personal or WPA2-Personal automatically based on the wireless station's capability and request. - 2) WPA-Personal Wi-Fi Protected Access. - 3) WPA2-Personal WPA version 2. - Encryption You can select either Automatic, TKIP or AES. - Radius Server IP Enter the IP address of the Radius Server. - Radius Port Enter the port used by radius service. - Radius Password Enter the password for the Radius Server. - Group Key Update Period Specify the group key update interval in seconds.
+It is strongly recommended that you choose one of the security types to enable security. - > WPA/WPA2-Personal(Recommended) Select WPA/WPA2 based on Radius Server. - Version You can select one of following versions. - 1) Automatic(Recommended) - Select WPA-Personal or WPA2-Personal automatically based on the wireless station's capability and request. - 2) WPA-Personal Wi-Fi Protected Access. - 3) WPA2-Personal WPA version 2. - Encryption You can select either Automatic, TKIP or AES. - Group Key Update Period Specify the group key update interval in seconds.
 The value can be either 0 or at least 30.
-Enter 0 to disable the update. - WPA/WPA2-Enterprise Select WPA/WPA2 based on Radius Server. - Version You can select one of following versions.
+Enter 0 to disable the update. - > WPA/WPA2-Enterprise Select WPA/WPA2 based on Radius Server. - Version You can select one of following versions.